Animadversio/Animadversio.github.io/_academic_notes/Note-on-Computational-Photography.md

 **Application**

-* "Texture Flattening"
+* Texture Flattening
-  * Set a region's gradient to zero.
+  * Set a region's gradient to zero make the texure in one region flat!
 * Object insertion:
   * Copy gradient instead of copy pixel value *per se*
+  * The object can blend much better to the environment!
+Water color and lighting can be transferred from neighboring pixels.
 * Translucent image copying
-  * Alpha blend or max blend the gradient of source and target.
+  * Alpha blend or Max blend the gradient of source and target, instead of just copy.